Accident Lawyer

 Why You Need a Chicago Bike Share Accident Lawyer

-An attorney can orchestrate the negotiation process, which can be challenging with multiple liable parties.
-They will thoroughly investigate the accident, finding crucial evidence that will support your claim and prove liability.
+An attorney can orchestrate the negotiation process, which can be challenging when multiple liable parties are involved.
+They will thoroughly investigate the accident, gathering crucial evidence to support your bike share crash claim and prove liability in cases involving Divvy Bikes.

 Consult a Chicago Bicycle Share Accident Attorney Near You!

-If you’ve been harmed while riding a Divvy vehicle, you deserve compensation.
+If you’ve been harmed while riding a Divvy vehicle or involved in a Lyft-operated bike accident, you deserve compensation.
 We have a 98% success rate and have worked with over 5,000 clients, including Divvy riders.
-Our Illinois bike accident law firm is feared by insurance agencies worldwide due to our aggressive negotiation.
+Our Illinois bike accident law firm is known for handling Chicago cycling injury claims and is respected by insurance agencies for our aggressive negotiation.